MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-submit-job-cmdline.md

 For more information on troubleshooting Spark code, see [Troubleshoot pyspark notebook](troubleshoot-pyspark-notebook.md).

-A comprehensive set of Spark sample code is available on [SQL Server big data clusters Spark samples](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/sql-big-data-cluster/spark) on Github.
+A comprehensive set of Spark sample code is available on [SQL Server big data clusters Spark samples](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/sql-big-data-cluster/spark) on GitHub.

 For more information on SQL Server big data cluster and related scenarios, see [[!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)]](big-data-cluster-overview.md).